 God has chosen his Church to be his agents of change, we are his hands and his feet.
 And if we are ignoring the threats that face women on a global scale, we aren’t doing a very good job.

 6. Because of your mother, sister, friend, grandmother, girlfriend, wife, or daughter.

-If none of the above reasons have persuaded you to take a stance for the equality of women on Women’s Day, then perhaps this reason will.
-Women’s Day matters because of your mother, sister, grandmother, girlfriend, friend, wife, or daughter and the better world it creates for them.
+If none of the above reasons have persuaded you to take a stance for the equality of women on International Women’s Day, then perhaps this reason will.
+International Women’s Day matters because of your mother, sister, grandmother, girlfriend, friend, wife, or daughter and the better world it creates for them.

 It’s a day that celebrates contributions that women have made around the world and strives to make it a place where women can continue to be valuable members of society.
 It promotes the education, safety, and equality of women that you know and love.